Daniele-B/CTF-Writeups/PTBCTF_2019/passpx/README.md

 * `0x18d7`, returns an harcoded hash
 * `0x199c`, wrapper for `0x113a`

-..and so on
+...and so on

-All those functions are some way related to the `0x2438` one, which is where the real password check start.
+All these functions are some way related to the `0x2438` one which is where the real password check start.

 Tracking how the data flows through the functions you can notice all the code can be reduced to `md5(password)=e6442d0a7c15507e62753e5e044e5dcd` (look at `0x1af4`).
-This is the real password check.

-Unfortunately that hash is uncrackable, but you can debug the binary and force (moving the `rip` register) the check to see what's next.
+Unfortunately that hash is uncrackable, but you can debug the binary and force the check (moving the `rip` register) to see what's next.
-At this point, if you debug carefully, you can see the unpacked function is changed and then the flag is printed: `PTBCTF{8d4f4168500acd66e65c921a694e15dd2e862e5f}`.
+At this point, stepping forward, you can see the unpacked binary is changed and then the flag is printed: `PTBCTF{8d4f4168500acd66e65c921a694e15dd2e862e5f}`.